-School bus with 23 students on board overturns in Virginia
+Driver of school bus that crashed with reckless driving

 RICHMOND, Va.
-(AP) — Police in Virginia say a school bus with 23 students on board overturned in Dinwiddie County.
+(AP) — Police say the driver of a school bus that overturned with 32 students on board in Virginia has been charged with reckless driving.

+Virginia State Police say the bus ran off the side of the road in Dinwiddie County and struck a snow embankment before overturning onto its side in a ditch on Thursday.

+Police say the driver, Linda Moss, has been charged.
+She was taken to the hospital with minor injuries.
+A number for Moss was not listed and it was not immediately clear if she has an attorney.

-Virginia State Police say only one student complained of an injury after Thursday morning’s crash but all 23 of them were taken to the hospital as a precautionary measure.
+Police say only one student suffered a minor injury, but all 32 of them were taken to hospitals as a precautionary measure.

-Police say the driver was also taken to VCU Medical Center for treatment.
-The extent of the driver’s injuries is unclear.

 Most Read Stories

-Note: This story has been corrected to reflect that 32 children were on the bus.
-Police had initially said that 23 were on board.